GoogleChrome/web.dev/src/site/content/en/blog/user-agent-client-hints/index.md

 </div>

 {% Aside %}
-  Ensure you're using Chrome 84 Beta or equivalent to ensure User-Agent Client Hints are enabled.
+  Ensure you're using Chrome 84 Beta or equivalent with `chrome://flags/#enable-experimental-web-platform-features` enabled.
 {% endAside %}

 ### Hint life-time and resetting